mvdctop/Movie_Data_Capture/README_EN.md

 * [VergilGao's Docker Edition](https://github.com/VergilGao/docker-mdc)

 # NOTICE
-When you view and download the source code or binary program of this project, it means that you have accepted the following terms
+When you view and download the source code or binary program of this project, it means that you have accepted the following terms:
-* **You must be over 18 years old, or leave the page immediately**
+* **You must be over 18 years old, or leave the page immediately.**
-* This project and its results are for technical, academic exchange and Python3 performance testing purposes only
+* This project and its results are for technical, academic exchange and Python3 performance testing purposes only.
-* The contributors to this project have written this project to learn Python3 and improve programming
+* The contributors to this project have written this project to learn Python3 and improve programming.
-* This project does not provide any movie download trail
+* This project does not provide any movie download trail.
-* Legal consequences and the consequences of use are borne by the user
+* Legal consequences and the consequences of use are borne by the user.
 * [GPL LICENSE](https://github.com/yoshiko2/Movie_Data_Capture/blob/master/LICENSE)
-* If you do not agree to any of the above terms, please do not use the project and project results
+* If you do not agree to any of the above terms, please do not use the project and project results.

 # Download
 * [Releases](https://github.com/yoshiko2/Movie_Data_Capture/releases/latest)